Detroit Tigers: 2023

 On September 21, 2023, the Tigers hired Jeff Greenberg as general manager.
 The Tigers finished the season with a 78–84 record, and in second place in the division.
 This was the final season for long-time Tigers slugger Miguel Cabrera, who announced he would retire from playing.
 Following his retirement, he joined the Tigers' front office as a special assistant to Scott Harris.

-Return to the playoffs (2024–present)
+Return to the playoffs (2024–2025)

 2024

 2024 was expected to be another quiet year for the Tigers.
 That appeared to be the case for much of the season as the team was 55–63 on August 10.
 The Tigers then went 31–11 to clinch a playoff berth for the first time since 2014 on September 27.
 They finished the season with a 86–76 record.

 In the American League Wild Card Series, the Tigers swept the Houston Astros 2–0, securing their first postseason series win since 2013.
 In the American League Division Series, the Tigers were defeated by the Cleveland Guardians in five games.